 - Nicole MacDonald, Deputy Clerk – Accessibility Coordinator

-It is important to gain direct feedback from residents of the Town of Pictou on what we need to focus on.
-The Committee needs the help of people who live, work, shop, eat, or play within the Town of Pictou.
-We want to identify how easy or difficult it is for you to do the things you want or need to do here.
-Information will be gathered through three methods:
+In developing the Accessibility Plan it was important to gain direct feedback from residents of the Town of Pictou on what we need to focus on.
+The Committee had consulted people who live, work, shop, eat, or play within the Town of Pictou to identify how easy or difficult it is to access and navigate services and other interests within our community.
+Information was gathered through three methods:

 - Interviews with people and service organizations

 - Community survey using various methods; paper copy, online & direct contact

 - Candid Access is an online platform to collect and share photos and information about the accessibility of our built environment